Civilization (video game): Development at MicroProse

 Meier described his development process as sculpting with clay.
 His prototype took elements from Empire, Railroad Tycoon, SimCity and the Civilization board game.
 This initial version of this game was a real-time simulation, with the player defining zones for their population to grow similar to zoning in SimCity.
 Meier and Shelley went back and forth with this, with Shelley providing suggestions based on his playthrough and acting as the game's producer, and Meier coding and reworking the game to address these points, and otherwise without involvement of other MicroProse staff.
 During this period, Stealey and the other managers became concerned that this game did not fit MicroProse's general catalog as strategy computer games had not yet proven successful.
 A few months into the development, Stealey requested them to put the project on hold and complete Covert Action, after which they could go back to their new game.
 Meier and Shelley completed Covert Action which was published in 1990.

 Once Covert Action was released, Meier and Shelley returned to the prototype.
 The time away from the project allowed them to recognize that the real-time aspect was not working well, and reworked the game to become turn-based and dropped the zoning aspect, a change that Meier described as "like tossing the clay in the trash and getting a new lump".
 They incorporated elements of city management and military aspect from Empire, including creating individual military units as well as settler units that replaced the functionality of the zoning approach.
-Meier felt adding military and combat to the game was necessary as "The game really isn't about being civilized.
+Meier felt adding military and combat to the game was necessary: "The game really isn't about being civilized.
 The competition is what makes the game fun and the players play their best.
-At times, you have to make the player uncomfortable for the good of the player".
+At times, you have to make the player uncomfortable for the good of the player."
 Meier also opted to include a technology tree that would help to open the game to many more choices to the player as it continued, creating a non-linear experience.
 Meier felt players would be able to use the technology tree to adopt a style of play and from which they could use technologies to barter with the other opponents.
 While the game relies on established recorded history, Meier admitted he did not spend much time in research, usually only to assure the proper chronology or spellings; Shelley noted that they wanted to design for fun, not accuracy, and that "Everything we needed was pretty much available in the children’s section of the library."